ThatoMash/AWS-Cloud-Practitioner/AWS Labs/Management-Governance/Lab 190 - Automation with CloudFormation.md

 # Lab: Automation with CloudFormation

-This lab demonstrates deploying and managing AWS infrastructure using **CloudFormation** templates.
-You will learn how to create a VPC, Security Group, S3 bucket, and EC2 instance, then update and delete a stack.
+In this lab, I learned how to deploy and manage AWS infrastructure using CloudFormation templates.
+I practiced creating resources like a VPC, Security Group, S3 bucket, and EC2 instance through a template, and then I learned how to update and delete the stack, giving me hands-on experience with infrastructure as code.
 ---

-## 📋 Lab Objectives
+##  Lab Objectives

 - Deploy a CloudFormation stack with a **VPC** and **Security Group**
 - Add an **S3 bucket** to an existing stack